polyneme/topst-spase-rdf-tools/README.md

 # SPASE RDF Tools

-Toolset to produce SPASE RDF and explore teh resulting Knowledge Graph.
+Toolset to produce SPASE RDF and explore the resulting Knowledge Graph.

 ## The SPASE Knowledge Graph